Funding emission reduction projects and catalyzing change in transportation

 –Sam Arons, director of sustainability at Lyft

-- Starting in 2018, Lyft is offsetting the emissions from all rides across the globe.
-This includes emissions created while a passenger is in the vehicle and also those created while a driver is en-route to pick up a passenger.
+- In 2018, Lyft offset the emissions from all rides across the globe.
+This included emissions created while a passenger is in the vehicle and also those created while a driver is en-route to pick up a passenger.

-- Lyft’s voluntary offset program is one of the largest in the U.S. and among the top 10 in the world .
+- Lyft’s voluntary offset program was one of the largest in the U.S. and among the top 10 in the world.

-- All offset projects are located in the U.S. and have local social and environmental benefits in or near Lyft’s U.S. markets.
+- All offset projects were located in the U.S. and have local social and environmental benefits in or near Lyft’s U.S. markets.

-- More than 75% of Lyft’s initial investment is funding emission reductions in the transportation sector from projects that are catalyzing change in the industry.
+- More than 75% of Lyft’s initial investment funded emission reductions in the transportation sector from projects that are catalyzing change in the industry.

 Carbon offsets lead to real change in automotive manufacturing process

-The Meridian Magnesium project is the largest component of Lyft’s initial portfolio.
-Located just outside of one of Lyft’s major markets, Meridian manufactures automotive parts that help lightweight vehicles and improve vehicle fuel efficiency.
+The Meridian Magnesium project was the largest component of Lyft’s initial portfolio.
+Located just outside of one of Lyft’s major markets, Meridian manufactures magnesium-based automotive parts that reduce emissions during the manufacturing process and help lightweight vehicles and improve vehicle fuel efficiency.

 Meridian was the first magnesium auto parts manufacturer to undertake this change and helped establish a new offset methodology that could be used by all magnesium part manufacturers.
 The project was just successfully re-validated by NSF International under the Verified Carbon Standard, affirming the scale and scope of the project’s real and permanent climate impact.